pieterbreed/clojure-swim/README.md

 # swim

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library in which I'm playing with the [SWIM protocol](http://www.cs.cornell.edu/~asdas/research/dsn02-swim.pdf).

 ## Usage

-FIXME
+NONE

 ## License